 Normally they would not be able to make close to the same salary, but because they had an own-occupation policy they were able to find something else they loved without stressing about finances.

-There are currently six insurance companies that carry the physician specific true own-occupation definition in their policy contract.
+There are currently five insurance companies that carry the physician-specific true own-occupation definition in their policy contract.
 We will discuss these specific companies further in chapter four.

 There are a few other definitions of disability that can be confused or even mistakenly sold as true own-occupation to doctors.

 These policies will not continue to pay you your full benefit if you can perform other jobs, even if they are lower-paying